 Cameras can take pictures that are not clear, and sometimes the ticketing agency gets license plate numbers wrong.
 If you can prove the person in the picture was not you, the vehicle in the picture is not your vehicle, the light was not red, or your vehicle was part of a funeral procession, you may be able to beat the ticket.

 In addition, you can challenge the right of the entity ticketing you to issue the citation.
 In many states, only the State has the authority to ticket you for traffic offenses.
-Cities are often the parties who put up the monitoring cameras.
-If there was not legislation in effect at the time of the offense that allows the city to use the equipment, the judge may throw out the ticket.
+Cities are often the parties that put up the monitoring cameras.
+If there was no legislation in effect at the time of the offense that allows the city to use the equipment, the judge may throw out the ticket.
 In addition, if the city has not ratified its contract with the business that runs the monitoring equipment at the time your ticket was issued, the judge may declare your ticket invalid.